Translate

 The Brownfields Redevelopment Incentive covers specific costs associated with brownfield remediation and redevelopment.
 Eligible costs include those associated with investigation and remediation of environmental contamination and building and structural remedial activities.

 Tax credits will be awarded through a competitive application process to ensure the best projects receive State support.
 The NJEDA will partner with the NJ Department of Environmental Protection (NJDEP) to create evaluation criteria for competitive application process.
 To receive tax credits through the program, the developer must demonstrate that a financing gap exists.
-Parties that caused or contributed to site contamination are not eligible for the program.

 To receive tax credits through the Brownfields Redevelopment Incentive Program, a project must